 During the Counter Reformation, Sor Juana expressed her opinionated responses (which contradicted the intentions of the church), through her writing.
 Anyone wishing to object to the church would be condemned and reprimanded for such behavior.
 Sor Juana, of course, was attacked in 1690 for some of her comments to the sciences and was told to focus on theology.
 This backlash from the Catholic Church, however, did not detain Sor Juana from impacting the world of Spanish and Mexican literature.

-The reason I find Sor Juana so intriguing is that, despite being attacked by the Catholic Church, Sor Juana still surpassed any religious opinions that could possibly condemn her for her literary achievement.
+The reason I find Sor Juana so intriguing is that despite being attacked by the Catholic Church, she still surpassed any religious opinions that could possibly condemn her for her literary achievement.
 Although Sor Juana lived in Mexico, she influenced Spanish 17th literature and was one of the most prominent woman writers of her time.
-During a time when gender was associated with power, I think that it's impressive that Sor Juana went beyond the power limits of woman and made an impact on the Catholic Church and the Spanish speaking world.
-Although her actions were controversial, she created poetry and literature that celebrated the knowledge and reasoning of woman.
+During a time when gender was associated with power, I think that it's impressive that Sor Juana went beyond the power limits of women and made an impact on the Catholic Church and the Spanish-speaking world.
+Although her actions were controversial, she created poetry and literature that celebrated the knowledge and reasoning of women.
 By being an opinionated woman, Sor Juana did suffer some consequences for her outspokenness and was pressured to sell her literary works, renew her religious vows, and sign penitential documents.